What is an anal fistula?

 - Symptoms of the anal fistula return, such as pain or drainage

 - Increased pain, redness, swelling, or drainage in or near the anus or rectum

 - Hard or painful stools or trouble controlling your bowel movements

-- Belly pain that does not respond to treatment or that does not go away after a few hours
+- Belly pain that doesn't respond to treatment or that doesn't go away after a few hours

-- Belly swelling that does not go away after a few hours
+- Belly swelling that doesn't go away after a few hours

 - Vomiting that won’t stop

 If the problem returns, see a colon and rectal surgeon.
 This is a physician who has completed advanced training in the surgical and nonsurgical treatment of problems of the colon, rectum, and anus.